scleradb/scleradb.github.io/docsrc/sclerasql/sqlregular.md

 The net effect of these commands is (a) creating the table on the underlying database system, and (b) adding the table metadata to Sclera's metadata store.

-If the database system understands SQL (e.g. [MySQL](http://www.mysql.com)), Sclera creates the table by generating the appropriate `CREATE TABLE` command, taking care of dialect and datatype differences; if the database system does not understand SQL (e.g. HBase), Sclera uses the system's API (or any other available mechanism) to create an underlying structure (e.g. HBase tables) that is compatible with the metadata specified in the command.
+If the database system understands SQL (e.g. [MySQL](http://www.mysql.com)), Sclera creates the table by generating the appropriate `CREATE TABLE` command, taking care of dialect and datatype differences; if the database system does not understand SQL (e.g. NoSQL datastores), Sclera uses the system's API (or any other available mechanism) to create an underlying structure that is compatible with the metadata specified in the command.

 The `CREATE TABLE` command has two variants.
 The [first variant](#creating-empty-tables) creates an empty table.
 The [second variant](#creating-tables-with-empty-results) creates a table, and also populates it with the result of a query.